lsst/LDM-135/index.rst

 in the system, but if it has many queries that involve different chunk tables, it allows fewer simultaneous chunk queries in order to ensure that only one table scan per disk spindle occurs.
-Further discussion of this "shared scanning" feature is described in Section 8.10.
+Further discussion of this "shared scanning" feature is described in :ref:`shared-scans`.

 .. _threading-model: